melissagraham-create/manage-vaccinations-in-schools-guidance/app/guide/record-offline.md

 1. Open the spreadsheet in Excel.
 2. Go to **File > Save a copy** and then choose format “CSV UTF-8 (Comma delimited) (.csv)” and save it.
+3. A dialog box displays telling you that this file format does not support multiple sheets - click on OK.

 Then in Mavis: